 An army will have the ability to command all of its units as long as it still has a Leader on the table.
 When killed or captured, the command responsibility for that Leader is immediately assigned to any single surviving Leader at the player's discretion.
 When all Leaders have been killed or captured, the affected side may no longer make activations, although its units may still defend themselves in combat and fire on available targets at the end of each turn.
-With no Leaders, proactive charges and maneuvering are no longer possible.
+With no Leaders, proactive charges and maneuvering are no longer possible, with the exception of obligatory "ferocious charges" by Swiss Pikemen.